SpencerNorris/SuperPACs/README.md

 Docker Compose will now start the Docker containers and the website should be running on localhost.
 You may need to run as root, if you do remember to have the environment variables in the root environment.

+> Note, if you are running mysql locally you may need to stop it before deploying Docker

 # Development Instructions

 ## Backend Development